pran-7-5/eco_style/README.md

 No need for capital and cities.
 5G and satellite internet is already here. disperse the crowd. ( new invention required : oneweb to 5G converter technology do not exist)

-gov has no buisness in buisness. convert all gov manufacturing and service to private.
+the government has no business in business. convert all gov manufacturing and service to private.

-reduction of polic muscle and fire and vehicles speed.
+reduction of police muscle and fire and vehicle speed.

 free speech.

-We may have to abolish the marriage, doesn't have any significance today= needs more thinking.
+We may have to abolish the marriage, which doesn't have any significance today= needs more thinking.

-reduction of classrooms in schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
+reduction of classrooms in schools and colleges rather than sports and art clubs, markets, online apps are enough for meeting and discovering new people already.
 But practical labs should remain the same.

-pre set adult content filter by google and all.
+pre-set adult content filter by google and all.

-So many things not to do, so what shoud we do = decision making, learn, observe, and art, culture(sports, dance, music, movies) , exploration, tourism thats where you should focus on.
+So many things not to do, so what should we do = decision making, learn, observe, and art, culture(sports, dance, music, movies) , exploration, tourism that's where you should focus on.

 Automatic deletion of data = google, Microsoft, meta ...
-Free up data centers...1 backup in data center another should be peer to peer distributed.
+Free up data centers...1 backup in a data center another should be peer to peer distributed.

-Be careful that even small things and negligence can cause lot of pollution.
+Be careful that even small things and negligence can cause a lot of pollution.

 Metal cement petroleum and transportation, anything linked to this creates pollution,